 (ii) whose exercise of jurisdiction with regard to the protection and preservation of the Marine Environment, in accordance with the Convention, may be affected by any activity of the Contractor in the Contract Area.]

+[Regulation 4bis

+Without prejudice

+These Regulations including any acts, measures, decisions or activities undertaken on the basis thereof, shall be without prejudice to, and shall not be relied upon as a basis for asserting or denying any claims to, sovereignty, sovereign rights or jurisdiction, including in respect of any disputes relating thereto.]